illiteratealliterator/manymine/README.md

 # manymine
 A simple way to run multiple Minecraft Bedrock servers in docker containers on the same host, and be able to discover them as LAN games.

-Run your Minecraft Bedrock servers on the default port (19132) and map that port to some higher port (e.g. 60601).
+Run your Minecraft Bedrock servers on non-default ports (e.g. 60601, 60602...)

-Add the label 'manymine.enable=true' to each server container you wish manymine to connect to.
+Add the label 'manymine.enable=true' to each server container you want manymine to announce to clients.

 Both manymine and your minecraft servers need to be on the same docker network.